 Surely, the agent ultimately tells you it is life insurance (at your meeting, of course).
 Before the agent does so, however, you are probably thinking this is some type of investment, right?

-This brings us to our first tenet on purchasing indexed universal life insurance – purchase it for the life insurance component, not for the cash value.
 Note: there are some people who might benefit from this type of policy, and we will get to those people in a minute.